fjwright/REDUCE-IDE/README.md

 * Comment out obsolete menu item to add a change log entry.
 * Make Auto Indent a proper buffer-local minor mode turned on automatically if the new option `reduce-auto-indent-mode-on` is non-nil.
 Revise `reduce-auto-indent-regexp` to allow arbitrary text between the trigger and point, which seems to work much better.
 * Make Show Delim a proper buffer-local minor mode.
 Replace `reduce-show-delim-delay` with `show-paren-delay`.
+* Add Show Version item to end of main run menu.
+* Remove choice menu from `reduce-run-commands` customization.
+* New option `reduce-run-terminal` to specify value of TERM to use on Unix-like platforms so that CSL REDUCE responds appropriately to interrupts, which with a dumb terminal it does not.
+It defaults to nil on MS Windows and to `Eterm` on all other platforms.
+* Only remove `ansi-color-process-output` on MS Windows; it is necessary for CSL REDUCE on Linux and probably redundant on MS Windows.
+* **Incompatible key binding changes**: `reduce-input-file` is now bound to `C-c C-f`, `reduce-compile-file` to `C-c C-M-c`, `reduce-eval-line` to `C-c C-M-e`, and `reduce-load-package` to `C-c C-M-l` to avoid conflicts with other bindings.
+Vector key definitions replaced with strings where possible.